TheOdinProject/curriculum/dev_roadmap.md

 * Fix basic specs to run (need to create courses/sections etc or remove welcome email somehow from them)
 * Add some real specs for basic display stuff
 * Clean up old homepage so it's out of the way and not a redirect to homepage2 or whatever
+* space out buttons a bit better on main topbox
 * Link GA goal to that page.
 * Create Sitemap for SEO and submit to Google and Bing
 * Look into Rich Snippets for content